Skip to main content

 About

 Storebound is a single player and multiplayer action adventure game with a horror theme.
 It was developed by Embers and was released on November 17, 2025.
-It received positive reviews from players.
+It received mostly positive reviews from players.

 Join the Discord About the GameA 1-3 co-op puzzle horror game.
 Lost in an accursed megastore, work together to find the exit before its lurking horrors trap you forever.
 Storebound will be built around several episodes that form a bigger story.
 The game currently includes Episodes 1 to 4, representing an average game time of 3-4 hours, depending on the difficulty you select and on how quic…